michaeljawn/michaeljawn/README.md

 # ♘ Michael John
 **`Always Learning`**

 I'm a fourth-year Information Technology student at the University of Central Florida with a strong passion for programming, data analytics, artificial intelligence, machine learning, and finance.
 I enjoy working on and solving complex real-life problems through code.
-I'm experienced with data structures and algorithms, and I love working on projects that challenge me to learn and grow, whether it's through personal experiments, academic work, or collaborative development.
+I'm experienced with data structures, algorithms, and databases, and I love working on projects that challenge me to learn and grow, whether it's through personal experiments, academic work, or collaborative development.

 #